Between 50,000-55,000 delegates are expected to attend this year's IBC.

 Held annually at Amsterdam RAI, the event attracts industry leaders, media and technology providers, device manufacturers and content owners from all over the world, and around 50,000-55,000 visitors are expected to attend over the next few days.

-This year’s theme is “Truth, Trust and Transformation” and there will be numerous sessions focusing on key topics such as Applied Visualisation, Cyber Security, Artificial Intelligence (AI) and 5G Networks.
-Presentations across the five days will explore the impact that new technology and innovations will have on society, together with potential challenges ahead.
+This year’s theme is “Truth, Trust and Transformation” with sessions focusing on key topics such as Applied Visualisation, Cyber Security, Artificial Intelligence (AI) and 5G Networks.
+Presentations across the five days explore the impact that new technology and innovations will have on society, together with potential challenges ahead.
 In addition to keynote speeches, forums and panel discussions, there will also be over 1,700 exhibitors across fifteen halls.

 Ahmed Kotb, IET IT and Communications Lead, said: “Celebrating its 50th year in 2017, IBC is an important event for the IET.
 As a formal member of the IBC’s partnership board, we seek to encourage and promote professional excellence in the field of media technology.

-“This year we will be launching our Open Access Journal – our ninth annual publication showcasing the best contributions to IBC – while the areas of focus closely mirror key activities within the IT & Communications Sector at the IET, including Big Data Analytics, Immersive Technology, Cyber Security and AI.
+“This year we will be launching our Open Access Journal – our ninth annual publication showcasing the best contributions to IBC – while the areas of focus closely mirror key activities within the IT & Communications Sector at the IET, including Big Data Analytics, Immersive Technology, Cyber Security and ArtificiaI Intelligence (AI).

 “IBC represents an important annual industry dialogue where the worlds of technology and media intersect.”